What is the New South Wales Parliament Plein Air Art Prize?

 What are the subject requirements?

 Your painting must evoke a subject found in New South Wales.
-It must have been begun since 1 May 2015 and must have been painted in the tradition of ‘en plein air’.
+It must have been begun on or after 1 May 2016 and must have been painted in the tradition of ‘en plein air’.

 What mediums are allowed?